 Once a low budget, backpackers retreat, Bocas del Toro has gradually become a more upscale, international destination.
-While the overwhelming majority of its visitors are still budget travelers, the arrival of newly built hotels and expensive, residential developments has begun to attract a more demanding, international clientele.
+While the overwhelming majority of its visitors are still budget travelers, arriving from neighboring Costa Rica, the addition of newly built hotels and expensive, residential developments has begun to attract a more demanding, international clientele.
 As well, Bocas has a rather stable ex-pat community, comprised primarily of North American and European citizens.
-With international flights now arriving from San José, Costa Rica, Bocas is expected to continue along the same path and find a permanent home on the international tourist map.
+With international flights now arriving from San Jose, Costa Rica, Bocas del Toro is expected to continue along the same path and find a permanent home on the international tourist map.

 For information about Bastimentos National Marine Park click here.

 Situated on the southeastern side of Bastimentos Island, just 30 minutes by water taxi from Bocas town, Coral Cay is Bocas’ most popular tourist destination.

 Most day tours, particularly those visiting Zapatilla Cays (see below), stop for lunch at Coral Cay.
 Food orders are customarily placed 1-2 hours before lunch is served, providing visitors with ample time to snorkel, dive or visit the nearby beaches.
 Upon your return, normally around 1:00 p.m., your meal is promptly served, complete with cold beer, soft drinks or tropical drinks.
 Fresh lobster, fish, turtle, and conch are just a sample of what you’ll find at any of the restaurants at Coral Cay, delicately prepared by seasoned chefs with island herbs and spices.